zoltanctoth/bigdata-training/assignment.md

 There is a file on S3, at `s3://zoltanctoth/ceu/signup.log` .
 It is rather big, but fortunately there is a sample of it at `s3://zoltanctoth/ceu/signup-sample.log`.

+**NOTE: Some of you reported that s3cmd cp does not work correctly.
+If you have problems executing `s3cmd cp`, please execute `s3cmd get` and `s3cmd put` to solve the issue of s3cmd cp not working**.

 AWS/S3/Unix
 -----------
 1. Create an S3 bucket using the format `ceu2016<your username>`.
 Mine would be: `ceu2016tothz`.